the-write-one/Git_Tutorial/README.md

-# Cloning GitHub Repositories and Creating Pull Requests
+# Forking GitHub Repositories and Creating Pull Requests

 Learn to use the GitHub web application and Git command line tools to clone a Git repository, make changes and create a pull request for merging your changes into the source project.